 Are you ready?
 Hold on tight!

-In 1560, the first text in French Roman tells us that the domain is now called Chateau de Fajac la Selve, named after the Belvèze family.
+In 1560, the first text in Roman French tells us that the domain is now called Chateau de Fajac la Selve, named after the Belvèze family.

 In 1789… REVOLUTION!
 The Count of Deyme leaves France to join the King’s army.

 In 1849, Joseph Paul François Villary bought the domain and the title of Fajac.
 He became Baron Villary Fajac and is known as the creator of the railway line connecting Bram to Palmiers.
-A creative fellow, he modernised the castle and put in charge an English landscape gardener to design the park.
+A creative fellow, he modernised the castle and put in charge an English landscape gardener to design the estate.

 The chateau loses its mullion windows and in turn, becomes notably brighter.
 Watch towers adorn each corner of the chateau and the astronomical observatory, in the middle of the roof, is destroyed.